hal/elemento/README.md

         .forEach(n -> info.textContent = n);
 ```

-## GIN and Dagger
+## Dagger adn GIN

-Elemento provides support for dependency injection in HTML templates using [GIN](https://code.google.com/p/google-gin/) or [Dagger]([Source](samples/gin) | [Demo](https://google.github.io/dagger/).
-If GIN or Dagger is on the classpath, the annotation processor, which generates the HTML template class, will place an `@javax.inject.Inject` annotation on the generated constructor.
+Elemento provides support for dependency injection in HTML templates using [Dagger](https://google.github.io/dagger/) or [GIN](https://code.google.com/p/google-gin/).
+If one of these DI libraries is on the classpath, the annotation processor, which generates the HTML template class, will place a `@javax.inject.Inject` annotation on the generated constructor.

-The [samples](#samples) section contains a GIN version of the TodoMVC app using GIN for dependency injection and a Dagger version using Dagger for dependency injection.
+There are [samples](#samples) which show the usage of both Dagger and GIN (see below).

 # Helper Methods